Star Trek: Discovery season 5: Marketing

 To celebrate "Star Trek Day" on September 8, 2022, a video of Cruz giving a set tour during the filming of the season's fourth episode was released.
-The season was promoted during the "Star Trek Universe" panel at New York Comic-Con in October, with Rapp and Cruz discussing the season alongside executive producers Kurtzman, Paradise, and Rod Roddenberry.
+The season was promoted during the "Star Trek Universe" panel at New York Comic Con in October, with Rapp and Cruz discussing the season alongside executive producers Kurtzman, Paradise, and Rod Roddenberry.
 Martin-Green joined the panel virtually from set to present a teaser trailer for the season which introduced major new cast members.
 Justin Carter of Gizmodo said the teaser was short and appeared to be primarily influenced by Indiana Jones.
 Samantha Coley at Collider said the teaser did not reveal much about the plot but she felt it had a "strong undercurrent of delight" that the fourth season did not.
 Coley said this could be the most fun season since the inclusion of Christopher Pike in the second season.

-With the announcement that the season would be the last for the series, Paramount said there would be events around the world over the next year to celebrate the series.
+With the announcement that this would be the final season, Paramount said there would be events around the world to celebrate the series over the next year.
+However, cast and crew were unable to be involved in marketing during the 2023 Writers Guild of America strike, which began in May 2023, and the 2023 SAG-AFTRA strike, which began in July.
+Paramount released an extended clip from the season, introducing its new recurring characters, at the Star Trek Universe panel at San Diego Comic-Con in late July; the panel did not include cast or crew members.
+Kurtzman briefly discussed the season at a Star Trek Universe panel at New York Comic Con in October, soon after the writers strike ended, but the panel primarily focused on projects that were not impacted by the strikes.
+The SAG-AFTRA strike ended in November, allowing the cast to participate in marketing moving forward.
+Later that month, Martin-Green discussed the series at a "Women in Sci-Fi" panel at Fan Expo: San Francisco.
+She promoted the series with Paradise at CCXP in December, where another clip was released.

+A full trailer for the season was released during IGN Fan Fest in February 2024.
+Martin-Green, Jones, Cruz, and Rapp discussed the series as part of the event.
+Cheryl Eddy at Gizmodo highlighted the trailer's focus on "farewells", while John Orquiola of Screen Rant noted the trailer's focusing on the season's new characters.
+The season's first episode premiered at SXSW in mid-March, and was also shown at WonderCon at the end of the month.
+Paradise discussed the series at both events with different members of the cast and crew; Cruz, who was unable to return for the additional filming, said marketing the series with the cast was cathartic.